 When you need to buy new materials or supplies go to art stores like:

-Rochester Art Supply has been a source for high quality art supplies in your area for decades.
-They source the globe for the finest oil colors, watercolors, acrylics, pastels and decorative papers.
+Rochester Art Supply has been a source for high quality art supplies in your area for decades as they search the globe for the finest oil colors, watercolors, acrylics, pastels and decorative papers.
 Their specialty is pastels and they are the exclusive US importer of Henri Roche pastels.

-At Sis’ Ceramic Shop you will be able to buy many products at affordable prices.
-It’s a traditional studio that carries a large selection of greenware and bisque as well as the brushes and glazes to finish your pieces.
+You will be able to buy many products at affordable prices at Sis’ Ceramic Shop which is a traditional studio that carries a large selection of greenware and bisque as well as the brushes and glazes to finish your pieces.

 You probably already know what chain stores like the Michaels and Joann near you have to offer.